-All complaints received in 2018-19 were from members of the public.
+All complaints received during this reporting period were from members of the public.

-The ACT Judicial Council (the Council) receives a small but steady number of complaints from across the community.
-The Council's complaint handling role contributes to a fair and accountable judiciary for the Australian Capital Territory.
+The ACT Judicial Council (the Council) can consider complaints about the behaviour or capacity of a judge of the ACT Supreme Court or a magistrate of the ACT Magistrates Court.
+The Council receives a small but steady number of complaints from across the community.
+The Council's complaint handling role contributes to a fair and accountable judiciary for the Australian Capital Territory (ACT).

-In 2019-20, the operations of the ACT courts were affected by the impact of COVID-19 and this may have resulted in fewer complaints to the Council than in previous years.
-All complaints received in 2019-20 were from members of the public.
-No complaints were received from legal practitioners, or formally referred to the Council by the ACT Attorney-General
+In 2020-21, the operations of the ACT courts continued to be affected by the COVID-19 pandemic and this may have led to fewer complaints made to the Council, compared to before the COVID-19 pandemic.
+All complaints received during this reporting period were from members of the public.
+No complaints were received from legal practitioners or formally referred to the Council by the ACT Attorney-General.